Arbazmohammad/Computer-Vision-ML-Project/README.md

 Computer vision project implemented with OpenCV with Machine learning using the Mediapipe

 Ever wanted to draw your imagination by just waiving your finger in air.
 In this post we will learn to build an Air Canvas which can draw anything on it by just motion of our hands and noticing the landmark on the hand knuckels.
 Used computer vision techniques of OpenCV to build this project.
-Used python due to its exhaustive libraries and easy to use syntax but understanding the basics it can be implemented in any OpenCV supported language.
+Used python due to its exhaustive libraries and easy to use syntax.

 Here Hand landmarks detection and tracking is used in order to achieve the objective.